 Many B2B marketers are guilty of blanketing a wide variety of prospects with the exact same outbound content, regardless of a prospect’s industry, job role or company size.

-Similarly, a lot of marketers send the exact same email message to all customer contacts, regardless of a contact’s role or which of their company’s products or services a contact’s company is currently using.
+Similarly, a lot of marketers send the same email message to all customer contacts, regardless of a contact’s role or which of their company’s products or services a contact’s company is currently using.

 In both these cases, there’s low to no marketing segmentation—which means one big target for each.